 On a base level, attraction means one human’s longing for another.
 There may be a sense of longing or desire that accompanies attraction.
 One person might be drawn to another physically, emotionally, intellectually, sexually, or romantically.
 Attraction can be complex, but many people experience it, and you’re not alone in the unique ways you experience your desire for others.

 The Split Attraction Model

-Of course, intelligence can be subjective.
+However, intelligence can be subjective.
 Some people like those who are book smart, and others like those who are street smart.
 Further, a person might be attracted to someone’s intelligence in a particular subject and may not necessarily be attracted to the rest of what they know.

 Types Of Attraction

-Attraction can be a complex and confusing subject to navigate.
-If you have concerns or questions that are still lingering after reading through the information provided here, you might consider connecting with a therapist through an online therapy platform like BetterHelp.
-With online therapy, you can discuss whatever is on your mind from your home or anywhere else you feel comfortable and have an internet connection.
-The guidance of a therapist can help you answer questions about your identity, discover what you need in a relationship, and lead you toward more happiness and personal fulfillment.
+If discussing attraction is difficult, you might also consider an online therapy platform like BetterHelp.
+With online therapy, you can discuss whatever is on your mind from home or anywhere you have an internet connection.
+The guidance of a therapist can help you answer questions about your identity, discover what you need in a relationship, and lead you toward relationship fulfillment.

 Attraction can be a powerful force in a relationship but also a source of contention.
 In these cases, couples may benefit from online counseling through a platform like ReGain.
 In one study, researchers assessed the efficacy of a videoconferencing intervention and found that it was a viable alternative to face-to-face interventions.
 Couples experienced a robust therapeutic alliance throughout the process and saw improvements in relationship satisfaction, mental health, and other outcome scores over time.